wprender/cloudbreak-docs/docs/onprem.md

 ## Generate your Profile

-You are done with the configuration of Cloudbreak deployer.
+You are done with the configuration of Cloudbreak Deployer.
 The last thing you have to do is to regenerate the configurations in order to take effect.

 ```
 rm *.yml